influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.1/introduction/getting_started.md

 Note that the new [open source version of Chronograf](https://github.com/influxdata/chronograf) is not a continuation of the previous closed source product.
 They address similar needs, so we have kept the name, but the code is all new.

+Please see the [Chronograf Product FAQ](/chronograf/v1.1/administration/chronograf-product-faq/) for additional information about the Chronograf 1.1-alpha release.

 ## Getting Started

-To get up and running with the new Chronograf, please visit the [README](https://github.com/influxdata/chronograf/blob/master/README.md) in the GitHub repository.
+To get up and running with the new Chronograf, please visit the the [Getting Started Guide](https://github.com/influxdata/chronograf/blob/master/docs/GETTING_STARTED.md) in the GitHub repository.
 All documentation will live in that repository during the 1.1-alpha release.

 ## Bug Reports and Feature Contributions